-Depending on the particular gland affected, you can have lumps under jawline, near the ears or chin.
+Depending on the particular gland affected, you can have them, near the ears or chin.
 For instance, you are likely to have lump below your jawline if you have a problem with your submandibular glands.

-Besides being infected, wholly or partially blocked salivary glands around your jawline, i.e., blocked (salivary stones) or malfunctioning salivary glands, can result to a hard lump on jawline that is painless
+Besides being infected, wholly or partially blocked salivary glands around your jawline, i.e., blocked (salivary stones) or malfunctioning salivary glands, can result to a hard lump that is painless

 Unfortunately, when these glands are enlarged but painless, it is not right to assume that only blockage or malfunction is the cause since it could be something else including salivary gland cancer, which is very rare.

-Finally, as already hinted, salivary gland cancer is one of the possible causes a lump on your jawline.
-When you have it, it will make your salivary glands to enlarge, resulting in a large lump on your jawline, which is painless.
+Finally, as already hinted, salivary gland cancer is one of the possible causes.
+When you have it, it will make your salivary glands to enlarge, resulting in a large lump, which is painless.

 2. Swollen lymph node